 I Want Us to Be Just Friends

 Alright, so, you and this girl have had a sit down or she has texted and informed you of your new found friendship.
-You may have agreed that the two of you should remain friends in the aftermath of the breakup, even though, you probably didn’t really mean it.
+You may have agreed that the two of you should remain friends in the aftermath of the breakup.
+Even though, you probably didn’t really mean it.

-On the flip side, she is suggesting being friends in order to either let you down gently and diminish your intentions of you trying to get back together with her or she is planning on keeping you around for other purposes.
+On the flip side, she is suggesting being friends in order to: Either, let you down gently and diminish your intentions, of you trying to get back together with her.
+Or she is planning on keeping you around, for other purposes.

-In that situation, her emotional needs and need to have someone to download all of her problems onto is met by you, her now ‘neutered’ ex-boyfriend, while she can go out and get her physical needs satisfied by other men…whom she still has sexual attraction to.
+In that situation, her emotional needs and need to have someone to download all of her problems onto is met by you, her now ‘neutered’ ex-boyfriend.
+Meanwhile, she can go out and get her physical needs satisfied by other men…whom she still has sexual attraction to.

 If you actually just want to get back with her or you are undecided if that’s the best course of action to take, then, don’t try to fool yourself into thinking that the two of you are pals.

 It’s an either or thing.
-You can be friends with an ex if that same spark is no longer there OR you can still desire her and want to reconcile the relationship.
+You can be friends with an ex if that same spark is no longer there.
+Or, you can still desire her, and want to reconcile the relationship.
 Trying to play it both ways, isn’t tenable, in the long-term.

 Need more help?
 Click here to receive two free reports: “3 Toxic Texts You Should NEVER Send Your EX” and a mapped plan of the “Text Your Ex Back” process.